cr2007/d3js-us-electric-vehicle-dashboard/README.md

 The data processing functions transform the raw data into a format suitable for each type of chart.<br>
 The processed data is then passed to the corresponding chart's render function.

+### Event Handling

+The event handling is also done in the [`main.js`](./scripts/main.js) file.

+For example, it includes an event listener for the search input field.<br>
+When the user types in the search input field, the data is filtered based on the search query and the charts are updated accordingly.